-Kumuthan Maderya is a historian of international relations, culture, and film based in Singapore after graduating from the National University of Singapore.
+Kumuthan Maderya is a Singapore-based historian of culture and film after graduating from the National University of Singapore.
 Believing that the duty of the critic is to save the film from those who created it, like a true Rajinikanth fan, he hopes to make the subaltern speak.
 He can also be found on Instagram @subalterntalkies.